mohdakrory/Machine-Learning-Practice/Customer Data Segmentation/README.md

 **Pandas profile report**

-For further descriptive information about this dataset click [here](https://amber-enriqueta-4.tiiny.site)
+For further descriptive information about this dataset click <a href="https://amber-enriqueta-4.tiiny.site" target="_blanck">here</a>

 ## Label encoding of categorical features